 A B12 deficiency can also cause more problems in addition to a lack of energy and trouble focusing.
-Lacking vitamin B12 can make your extremities feel numb or tingly, an uncomfortable side effect that can often indicate a nutrient deficiency.

 Lack of B12 can also lead to a type of anemia called pernicious anemia.
 When your body does not have enough vitamin B12 it can lead to this condition in which your body does not have enough healthy red blood cells.